 Prospective parents rank Christian schools much lower on these two measures (35% gave a perfect 10 of 10 for character development and 42% gave a 10 of 10 for spiritual development).
 However, about three-quarters of prospective parents gave a score of six of 10 or better on those two dimensions of spiritual development.

-A sample of ACSI schools invited parents to participate in these surveys.
+About the Research A sample of ACSI schools invited parents to participate in these surveys.
 To qualify, parents had to have a decision-making role in their children’s education and to have at least one child enrolled in an ACSI school.
 The prospective parent survey went to a nationally representative group of adults who had children in grades K–11 (those with seniors in high school and no other children were not included).
 To be counted in the survey, they had to indicate that they would be open to sending their child to a private Christian school.
 There was no restriction on the religion of these parents.
 While this survey was offered to a nationally representative group, the group that met the qualifications was also different from an average collection of American parents.
 Read the full research report at ACSI.

 Barna research is a private, non-partisan, for-profit organization under the umbrella of the Issachar Companies.
 Located in Ventura, California, Barna Group has been conducting and analyzing primary research to understand cultural trends related to values, beliefs, attitudes and behaviors since 1984.